The Sustainability Leadership Awards recognize excellence in leadership for the health of our community and planet.

-These annual awards honor sustainability leadership in the four areas of research, education integration, community partnership, and campus as a living lab.
-They include recognition as well as an honorarium.
-The campus as a living lab award is also supported by the Craig B. Forster fund, a fund established in honor of Dr. Forster, the Sustainability Office’s founding director.
+These annual awards honor sustainability leadership in the areas of education integration and the use of our campus as a living lab.
+They include recognition as well as a $2500 honorarium.
+The campus as a living lab award is supported by the Craig B. Forster fund, a fund established in honor of Dr. Forster, the Sustainability Office’s founding director.
+All students, faculty, and staff are eligible to participate.
+Nominate yourself or a colleague by submitting a nomination form by March 1, 2021.

 - Craig B. Forster Campus as a Living Lab Award: Recognizes a student (graduate or undergraduate) who completes an outstanding project or initiative that makes the U more sustainable.
 Reviewed by the Sustainable Campus Initiative Fund Allocations Committee.
 Find review criteria here.